Saskatchewan Highway 16: Highway 16 West

 Saskatchewan's Highway 16 is a segment of the Yellowhead Highway that traverses the width of the province.
 The western section is twinned and runs from Lloydminster east to Saskatoon.
 Major highways that intersect 16 West include 17, 21, 4, 40, and 11.
 Cities include Lloydminster, North Battleford, and Saskatoon.

 Highway 16 begins as a continuation of Alberta's Highway 16 at the intersection of the north–south Highway 17 in the city of Lloydminster.
 Lloydminster straddles the border of Saskatchewan and Alberta with Highway 17 running right down the provincial boundary.
 Over-sized border markers run down either side of Highway 17 through Lloydminster.
-From its western terminus at Highway 17, Highway 16 travels east through the Saskatchewan side of Lloydminster and, as the highway exits the city, it passes by the Lloydminster Upgrader where it turns southeast towards a weigh scale, Marshall, and Lashburn.
-Southeast of Lashburn, the highway turns east towards Waseca.
+From its western terminus at Highway 17, Highway 16 travels east through the Saskatchewan side of Lloydminster; as the highway exits the city, it passes by the Lloydminster Upgrader where it turns south-east towards a weigh scale, Marshall, and Lashburn.
+South-east of Lashburn, the highway turns east towards Waseca.

 From Waseca, Highway 16 continues east to Maidstone where it has a 2-mile concurrency with Highway 21.
 Maidstone was bypassed in 2005 when the highway was twinned.
-After Maidstone, it resumes its southeasterly travel to Battleford.
+After Maidstone, it resumes its south-easterly travel to Battleford.
 En route to Battleford, the highway provides access to Paynton, Bresaylor, and Delmas.
 Attractions along this section include Silver Lake Regional Park and a 5.5 m high Canola Plant Sculpture at Maidstone and Bresaylor Museum at Bresaylor.
 From about Paynton onward to Battleford, the highway parallels the North Saskatchewan River.
-At the north end of Battleford, Highway 16 enters a partial cloverleaf interchange where it becomes concurrent with Highways 4 and 40 as it heads north-east across the North Saskatchewan River via the dual-spanned Battlefords Bridge.
+At the north end of Battleford, Highway 16 approaches a partial cloverleaf interchange, where it becomes concurrent with Highways 4/40 as the freeway heads north-east across the North Saskatchewan River via the dual-spanned Battlefords Bridge.
 Prior to the building of the Battlefords Bridge, Highway 16 had continued south into Battleford where it crossed the river via the Battleford Bridge.
 After the completion of the first span of the Battlefords Bridge, that leg of Highway 16 was renamed Highway 16A.
 Soon after the completion of the second span in 2002, Battleford Bridge was closed to vehicle traffic and 16A was decommissioned.